simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 the size of the source.

 ### <a name="SetString"/>void SetString(char name, char value)
+Set a string value. \em name must be "LicenceKey".

 ### <a name="SetTexture"/>void SetTexture(char name, void tex)
 Setting texture properties.